-Steganography is a method in which secret message is converted into fake message.
-Steganography means cover writing.
+Steganography is a method in which secret message is hidden in a cover media.
+Steganography means covered writing.
 Steganography is the idea to prevent secret information by creating the suspicion.
 Steganography is less popular than Cryptography.
-In steganography, structure of data can not be altered.
+In steganography, structure of data is not usually altered.

 It is of two types: